“Is this seat taken?”

 You're in a coffee shop.
 You're looking for somewhere to sit, but there aren't many empty tables.
 You see a chair with no one sitting in it, but there's someone sitting next to it.
-You want to ask the person if it's OK to use this chair before you take it.
-You say:
+This is how you ask the person if it's OK to take the chair.

 Is this seat taken?

 This is a set expression that people use when asking to use a chair in a public place that's close to where another person is sitting.

 You will often hear this expression used in movies and on TV shows when a person sits with someone who they don't know well.
 Usually in those scenes, the characters have a conversation with each other.
 So people might associate the phrase "Is this seat taken?" with the idea that you're going to talk to them.
 If you want to make sure that they don't think this, you can ask for the chair in a less common way like: